 Under the rights agreement, each shareholder has also received one preferred share purchase right for each share of our common stock owned by the shareholder.
 The rights are attached to the common stock and will trade separately and be exercisable only in the event that a person or group acquires or announces the intent to acquire 20% or more of our common stock.
 Each right will entitle shareholders to buy one one-hundredth of a share of a new series of junior participating preferred stock at an exercise price of \$10.
-If we are acquired in a merger or other business combination transaction after a person has acquired 20% or more of our outstanding common stock, each right will entitle its holder to purchase, at the right's then-current exercise price, a number of the acquiring company's common shares having a market value of twice such price.
-In addition, if a person or group acquires 20% or more of our outstanding common stock, each right will entitle its holder (other than such person or members of such group) to purchase, at the right's then-current exercise price, a number of Point.360 common shares having a market value of twice such price.
+If we are acquired in a merger or other business combination transaction after a person has acquired 20% or more of our outstanding common stock, each right will entitle its holder to purchase, at the right's then-current exercise price, a number of the acquiring company's common stock, each right will entitle its holder (other than such person or group acquires 20% or more of our outstanding common stock, each right will entitle its holder (other than such person or group acquires 20% or more of our outstanding common stock, each right will entitle its holder (other than such person or group acquires 20% or more of our outstanding common stock, each right will entitle its holder (other than such person or members of such group) to purchase, at the right's then-current exercise price, a number of Point.360 common shares having a market value of twice such price.
 Before a person or group acquires beneficial ownership of 20% or more of our common stock, the rights are redeemable for \$.0001 per right at the option of the Board of Directors.